-Using high temperatures to burn off excess carbon and other impurities, the process relied on heated brick chambers below the hearth.
+The process, using high temperatures to burn off excess carbon and other impurities, relied on heated brick chambers below the hearth.
 Regenerative furnaces later used exhaust gasses from the furnace to maintain high temperatures in the brick chambers below.

 This method allowed for the production of much larger quantities (50-100 metric tons could be produced in one furnace), periodic testing of the molten steel so that it could be made to meet particular specifications and the use of scrap steel as a raw material.
-Although the process itself was much slower, by 1900 the open hearth process had largely replaced the Bessemer process.
+Although the process itself was much slower, by 1900, the open hearth process had primarily replaced the Bessemer process.

 Birth of the Steel Industry

 The revolution in steel production that provided cheaper, higher quality material, was recognized by many businessmen of the day as an investment opportunity.
 Capitalists of the late 19th century, including Andrew Carnegie and Charles Schwab, invested and made millions (billions in the case of Carnegie) in the steel industry.
 Carnegie's US Steel Corporation, founded in 1901, was the first corporation ever launched valued at over one billion dollars.

 Just after the turn of the century, another development occurred that would have a strong influence on the evolution of steel production.
 Paul Heroult's electric arc furnace (EAF) was designed to pass an electric current through charged material, resulting in exothermic oxidation and temperatures up to 3272°F (1800°C), more than sufficient to heat steel production.